-Hyperpigmentation is when your skin produces more melanin thus making some areas darker in colour than the normal skin.
+Hyperpigmentation is when your skin and hair product more melanin thus making some areas darker in colour than the normal skin.
 The causes of hyperpigmentation are exposure to the sun, skin inflammation like acne and eczema and hormonal changes during pregnancy and even monthly periods or ovulation(not too common).

 Home remedies for hyperpigmentation

 I thought dark people did not need sunscreens because we had a special filter for sun damage but I was totally wrong.
 My black cracks under the hot sun and sunscreens are good protection from hyperpigmentation.

 Physical exfoliation like using facial scrubs, facial brushes, clairsonic, etc. is effective to fade brown spots and speed up your skin’s natural exfoliation rate.
 It takes 30 days on an average for skin to renew itself completely.